healthonrails/annolid/book/content/introduction.md

-- Multiple animal tracking with a large field of view Video courtesy of Santiago Forero and Alex Ophir:
+- Multiple animal tracking with a large field of view

+Video courtesy of Santiago Forero and Alex Ophir:
 <figure class="video_container">
-  <iframe width="720" height="480" src="https://drive.google.com/file/d/1cYdmueC-CaMhScpcB2E-eL9mkGDFuVCs/view?resourcekey" frameborder="0" allowfullscreen="true"> </iframe>
+  <iframe width="720" height="480" src="https://drive.google.com/file/d/1cYdmueC-CaMhScpcB2E-eL9mkGDFuVCs/preview" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

+## Youtube playlist
+You can find these videos, tutorials on how to best use Annolid as well as exemples in Annolid's youtube playlist [here](https://www.youtube.com/playlist?list=PLYp4D9Y-8_dRXPOtfGu48W5ENtfKn-Owc).